-Lets Flatten that image now and put in under those words we typed out.
+Let us Flatten that image now and put it under those words we typed out.
 Now let me say that if you do use this image even as a print then cut it will still cut out all those pieces so you will be gluing those pieces separately.
-If you don’t want to do that I recommend using another image or make it a draw line and have cricut draw it out for you!
+If you don’t want to do that I recommend using another image or make it a draw line and have Cricut draw it out for you!

 Thanksgiving images for the center of the card

 We can go into images and search turkeys or you can copy these numbers and paste them in with the #.
 Remember you can choose whatever images you would prefer.

 - Thanksgiving Turkey Wearing Hat, Print Fill #M10BB3041